Alfred Lawrie

-Alfred Lawrie (1882-1942) was a Scottish rugby union player and international referee.
+Alfred Lawrie (1882–1942) was a Scottish rugby union player and an international referee.
 He became the 57th President of the Scottish Rugby Union.

 Rugby Union career

 Amateur career

 He was educated at Fettes College and Oxford University.
 At Oxford's Trinity College he played for the rugby union team Oxford University, receiving his first 'blue' on 1903.

 On his return to Scotland, Lawrie played for Edinburgh Wanderers.

 Referee career

 He refereed the Scotland Probables versus Scotland Possibles match in December 1923.

 He became an international referee.
 He refereed the Ireland versus France match in the Five Nations Championship of 1926.

 Lawrie refereed in the 1926 Melrose Sevens.

 Administrative career

 He was a committee member of the SRU before becoming President.

 He was the 57th President of the Scottish Rugby Union, in post from 1936 to 1938.

 His time as President was notable as he gave comprehensive statements to the Press after General Meetings of the SRU.
 This was reported as a 'revolutionary break with tradition' for the SRU.